udtghg/udtghg.github.io/index.md

 * This research will increase the demand for more environmental consideration from stakeholders during rejuvenation.

 * There is currently no cap on GHG emissions in the Built Environment sector.
-The research will help develop operational GHG emissions accounting standards, emission limits, decarbonisation planning, and climate goals.
+The research will help develop operational GHG emissions accounting standards, emission limits, decarbonisation planning, and climate resilience.